-We calculate a relative accuracy for the compressed model and data, against the accuracy inferring the original data sample over the original large model.
-When "profiling" the performance for a particular combination of a pair of model compression strategy generating a model compression, and a data compression strategy generating data compressions for a particular sub-dataset D_k , we calculate the average relative accuracy, so that it captures how the model compression and data compression perform for samples similar to D_k .
+We calculate a relative accuracy for the compressed model and data against the accuracy inferring the original data sample over the original large model.
+When "profiling" the performance for a particular combination of a pair of model compression strategies generating a model compression as well as a data compression strategy generating data compressions for a particular subdataset $D{k}$ , we calculate the average relative accuracy so that it captures how the model compression and data compression perform for samples similar to $D_k$ .

-In our study, we have observed that for different subsets, the "best" combinations of model compression and data compression strategies also differ.
-When running the compressed model on a particular edge device, besides the accuracy above, we also consider the inference latency, i.e., the time spent on inferring each input sample or sample batch.
-In the profiling, we measure the inference latency consisting of the upload delay and model execution delay, when executing an input sample over a compressed model over an edge device.
-Iteratively, we are able to estimate the inference accuracy and latency for all combinations of model compressions and data compressions, for all the data distributions selected for the profiling.
+In our study, we have observed that, for different subsets, the "best" combinations of model compression and data compression strategies also differ.
+When running the compressed model on a particular edge device, besides the accuracy discussed earlier, we also consider the inference latency, i.e., the time spent on inferring each input sample or sample batch.
+In the profiling, we measure the inference latency, consisting of the upload delay and model execution delay, when executing an input sample over a compressed model over an edge device.
+Iteratively, we are able to estimate the inference accuracy and latency, for all combinations of model compressions and data compressions, for all of the data distributions selected for the profiling.